giohappy/gdal2cesium/README.md

   -i, --index           Create the shapefile of tiles index (True or False) -k, --keep            Keep temporary files reated by gdal2cesium
 ```

+Example usage with tiff sources already in EPSG:4326:

+<code>./gdal2cesium.py -o tiles *.tiff</code>

+The ouput tiles directory will be saved into the /tiles subfolder